nextcloud/documentation/user_manual/files/encrypting_files.rst

 ..
 TODO ON RELEASE: Update version number above on release

-script, which decrypts all files and disables encryption.
+Script, which decrypts all files and disables encryption.

 Is it possible to disable encryption with the recovery key?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^